howardck/BezierBlobs/README.md

 	`baseCurve = [(vertex: CGPoint, normal: CGVector)]`

 	where `baseCurve` is the "base" superellipse itself.
 Most of the other curves used in the animation are derived from this one.
-We can choose to display any or all of these or not using a UI element I call a Chooser.
-(Just because; most of the rest of the world calls it a Picker.)
+Some of these will be a part of our animation, the others are so-called "support curves" -- they're used as part of the calculations we do.
+We can choose to display any or all of these curves using a UI element I call an `SELayersChooser.
+(Most of the rest of the iOS world would call this a picker; my app, my nomenclature.)
 See below.

 Being able to derive the normal at each vertex allows us to slide our vertex markers in and out along them to provide a variety of differing animation outcomes with very little code.
 The main blob or paint-splat-like animation in the project uses these normals to readily compute a secondary `offset` curve that shrinks or enlarges our SuperEllipse by any `offset` amount that we like: